 During the year the Council's Housing Stock was revalued.
-The carrying net book value of the Council Dwellings increased from £255,511k at the last balance sheet date by £49,729k which is credited to the HRA line of the Comprehensive Income and Expenditure Account reversing prior year charges for depreciation and impairment that have accumulated since the last revaluation on 1st April 2011.
+The carrying net book value of the Council Dwellings decreased from £255,511k at the last balance sheet date by £34,914k which is debited to the HRA line of the Comprehensive Income and Expenditure Account representing a downwards movement in the valuation of the Council's housing stock since the last revaluation on 1st April 2011.
 Shown on the face of the Housing Revenue Account and the Comprehensive Income and Expenditure Statement as a material item of expenditure.